snetlamu/sample-scripts-fmc-api-operations/README.md

 - `--prefix`: Prefix for object names (default: NET_OBJ)
 - `--batch-size`: Number of objects per batch (default: 1000)
 - `--individual`: Use individual creation instead of bulk (fallback mode)

+### Note
+This repository is not being actively maintained by Cisco